 Guard your Christmas tree

-Choose your plants carefully
+Choose pet-safe plants

 There’s no argument that holly, mistletoe and poinsettia plants are traditional festive foliage, but they are in fact poisonous to our tail-waggers when eaten.
 Although keeping them out of reach reduces the risks, it is best to steer clear.
 Why not opt for an artificial plant instead?